meriladislav/odimh5_validator/README.md

 `$./bin/odimh5-check-value -i ./data/example/T_PAGZ41_C_LZIB_20180403000000.hdf -a /how/wavelength -v "<=6.0" -t real`

-- to check whether the value of the "/how/wavelength" real attribute **lies inside some interval** use the "&&" (and) logical operator.
+- to check whether the value of the "/how/wavelength" real attribute **lies inside some interval** use the "&&" (and) logical operator or the +- tolerance notation.
 WARNING - You should use the quotation marks to not parse the "<" and ">" signs by the shell as redirections :

 `$./bin/odimh5-check-value -i ./data/example/T_PAGZ41_C_LZIB_20180403000000.hdf -a /how/wavelength -v ">5.0&&<6.0" -t real`

 `$./bin/odimh5-check-value -i ./data/example/T_PAGZ41_C_LZIB_20180403000000.hdf -a /how/wavelength -v ">=5.0&&<=6.0" -t real`

+`$./bin/odimh5-check-value -i ./data/example/T_PAGZ41_C_LZIB_20180403000000.hdf -a /how/wavelength -v "=5.5+-0.5" -t real`

 - to check whether the value of the "/how/wavelength" real attribute **lies outside some interval** use the "||" (or) logical operator.
 WARNING - You should use the quotation marks to not parse the "<" and ">" signs by the shell as redirections :